tools for FortiOS

 Such a list can for instance be generated by hosts.deny.

-The following script takes a text file with IP addresses and converts it to a FortiOS batch command file, ready to be imported as a ‘bulk command’ (System > Advanced > Configuration Scripts).
+The following script takes a text file with IP addresses and converts it to a FortiOS batch command file, ready to be imported as a ‚bulk command‘ (System > Advanced > Configuration Scripts; in FortiOS 6.4+, use the user menu in the upper right corner, then Configuration > Scripts).

-To circumvent certain object size limits the script has to
+To circumvent certain object size limits the script will

 - parse the input for IP addresses and add them to an internal list